bmmpxf/mapstory/manual/manual.rst

 You can get to the MapStory fullscreen viewer in multiple ways:

-* Searching for a given MapStory and selecting it
+* Search for a given MapStory and selecting it
-* Clicking the **View this StoryLayer in fullscreen** on a StoryLayer page
+* Click the **View this StoryLayer in fullscreen** on a StoryLayer page
-* Clicking **Create New MapStory** from the homepage
+* Click **Create New MapStory** from the homepage

-This section will describe the MapStory fullscreen viewer interface
+This section will describe the MapStory fullscreen viewer interface.

 .. _mapstoryviewer.header:

 Header
 ------

 The header of the page shows the title of the MapStory.
-There is also a **View info** link that will take you back to the standard mapStory viewer page.
-Clicking the **Maps** link will take you to the **Search MapStories** page, and clicking the MapStory logo will, as everywhere else, return you to MapStory.org.
+There is also a **View info** link that will take you back to the standard MapStory viewer page.
+Clicking the **Maps** link will take you to the **Search MapStories** page.

 .. _mapstoryviewer.toolbar:

 Toolbar
 -------

-The toolbar runs across the top of the screen, just below the header, and contains a few different actions relevant to manipulation of the MapStory.
+The toolbar runs across the top of the screen just below the header, and contains a few different actions relevant to manipulation of the MapStory.

 * **Map Properties**—Displays a dialog with three additional options: **Number of zoom levels**, **Wrap dateline (Yes/No)**, and **Background color**.
 * **Save Map**—Saves changes made to the map.
-If the map is new, a new map will be created and given a unique numerical identifier on the page, accessible by the following URL: http://mapstory.org/maps/####/view, where #### is the numerical identifier of the MapStory.
+If the map is new, a new map will be saved and given a unique numerical identifier on the page, accessible by the following URL: ``http://mapstory.org/maps/####/view``, where ``####`` is the numerical identifier of the MapStory.
-* **Publish Map**—Displays a pop-up window containing HTML code for embedding the map in a web page.
+* **Publish Map**—Displays a pop-up window containing HTML code for embedding the map in a web page
 * **Zoom in**—Increases the current zoom level by one
 * **Zoom in/out**—Decreases the current zoom level by one
 * **Zoom to previous extent**—Returns to the previous map extent
-* **Zoom to next extent**—Returns to the next map extent (activated only after using Zoom to previous extent)
+* **Zoom to next extent**—Returns to the next map extent (activated only after using **Zoom to previous extent**)
 * **Zoom to max extent**—Zooms to the maximum extent of all layers
 * **Get Feature Info**When activated, displays a pop-up containing attribute information for all the features on a given clicked point on the map
 * **Notes**—A menu containing three options:

   * **Show notes**—Toggles whether existing notes are displayed
   * **Add note**—Creates a new note (annotation) on the map.
-A note consists of a title, description, and start/end times, as well as a geometry (point/line/polygon) showing the area of interest.
+A note consists of a title, description, and timestamps (start and optional end), as well as a geometry (point/line/polygon) showing the area of interest.
-  * **Edit note**—Edits an existing note.
+  * **Edit note**—Edits an existing note

 * **Create a new feature**—Creates a new feature in the selected layer.
-New feature must be drawn in, and attribute values populated manually.
+New feature must be drawn and attribute values populated manually.
 * **Edit existing feature**—Edits an existing feature in the selected layer.
 Either the geometry or attribute values can be edited.

 .. _mapstoryviewer.layers: